JasonEWNL/ZhiHuDaily/README.md

 ZhiHu Daily is a common start for both amateurs and professionals, and this project is an example to explain WidgetKit introduced in WWDC20.

+> This project is associate with [Compose ZhiHu Daily with Widgets in iOS 14](https://jasonewnl.github.io/compose-zhihu-daily-with-widgets-in-ios-14/), a post of prototype, which might be much smoother for step-by-step approach.

 ## Features

 - Image loading along with other data in widgets;